marberts/sps/README.md

 [![R-CMD-check](https://github.com/marberts/sps/workflows/R-CMD-check/badge.svg)](https://github.com/marberts/sps/actions)
 [![codecov](https://codecov.io/gh/marberts/sps/branch/master/graph/badge.svg?token=5CPGWUF267)](https://app.codecov.io/gh/marberts/sps)

-Sequential Poisson sampling is a method for drawing probability-proportional-to-size samples with a given number of units, and is commonly used for price-index surveys.
-This package gives functions to draw stratified sequential Poisson samples according to the method by Ohlsson (1998), and generate bootstrap replicate weights according to the method by Beaumont and Patak (2012).
+Sequential Poisson sampling is a variation of Poisson sampling for drawing probability-proportional-to-size samples with a given number of units, and is commonly used for price-index surveys.
+This package gives functions to draw stratified sequential Poisson samples according to the method by Ohlsson (1998), and generate appropriate bootstrap replicate weights according to the generalized bootstrap method by Beaumont and Patak (2012).

 ## Installation